- What to know before you Unfreeze TransUnion

 No PIN was required for thawing via the website.

 What to do with Unfrozen Credit

 Use it!
-Unfrozen credit means you are free to apply for new credit cards, get approved for a mortgage, or apply for other credit products.
+Unfrozen credit means you can apply for new credit cards, get approved for a mortgage, or apply for other credit products.
 If you found Snowcap.Me helpful or want to support our mission, shop our latest offers by clicking the button below.

 Important note: With your TransUnion account, how to unfreeze your credit at TransUnion is pretty straightforward.
-However, unfreezing your credit only at TransUnion may cause a new credit application to fail if your Experian or Equifax credit files are still frozen.
-If you haven’t already done so, unfreeze your credit at Experian and Equifax to be certain a company can check your creditworthiness.
+However, thawing your credit only at TransUnion may cause a new credit application to fail if your Experian or Equifax credit files are still frozen.
+If you haven’t already done so, unfreeze your credit at Experian and Equifax to be sure a company can check your creditworthiness.

-After you use your unfrozen credit, be sure to re-freeze your files so you are once again protected against major identity theft.
+After you use your thawed credit, be sure to re-freeze your files, so you are once again protected against major identity theft.
 You can use our freeze guides to re-freeze your credit.